creative-workflow/easy-terminal-app/README.md

   * has a raw bash test infrastructure

 # Setup
-  1. [download](https://github.com/creative-workflow/easy-terminal-app/archive/master.zip) this repo and extract into your project folder
+  1. [download](https://github.com/creative-workflow/easy-terminal-app/archive/master.zip) this repo and extract or run `git clone https://github.com/creative-workflow/easy-terminal-app.git`
+  2. cd easy-terminal-app
-  2. ensure all files are executable `chmod +x ./scripts/* ./app ./bootstrap`
+  3. ensure all files are executable `chmod +x ./scripts/* ./app ./bootstrap`
-  3. run `./app help`
+  4. run `./app help`

 # Add new command
 Create a new file in the folder `scripts/commands` named `ls` and add the following lines: